Inazuma (Genshin Impact): Geography

 Amakumo Peak, one of the regions of Inazuma, is an example of the significance of lightning in Inazuma.

 Inazuma is the only maritime archipelago nation among the seven nations of Teyvat.
 It is located in the southeastern region of the map and consists of six islands.
 The local environment is deeply influenced by Electro.
+Raiden Ei is the goddess who rules over Inazuma.
+She resides in Inazuma City, and she established the Shogunate to govern the region.
+Administrative affairs of Inazuma are handled by the Shogunate's subordinate agencies known as the Tri-Commission, which consists of sub-commissions responsible for military, financial, and cultural and religious matters.
 The southern part of Narukami Island houses the nation's capital, Inazuma City, while the northern mountaintops hold the Grand Narukami Shrine.
 Within the shrine stands the Sacred Sakura tree, a symbol of the Raiden Shogun's protection over Inazuma.
 Its roots spread throughout the land, and all Thunder Sakura trees across the region are considered its offshoots.
 Yashiori Island bears the scars of the battle where the Raiden Shogun slew the serpent Orobashi.
 The power in that blow was so great that the island was split in two, forming the Musoujin Gorge, and Orobashi's massive skeletal remains are scattered across the island.
 The remnants of the serpent's divine power were later sealed in Fort Mumei, where the Shogunate constructed Inazuma's largest smelting facility, the Mikage Furnace.
 The island suffers from torrential rainfall and frequent thunderstorms.
 Tsurumi Island is a deserted island perpetually shrouded in thick fog, while at the center of Seirai Island lies an unending thunderstorm.
 Watatsumi Island features a design reminiscent of the Dragon Palace, a structure from Japanese folklore, purportedly located in the Ryukyu Islands, and its inhabitants worship the aforementioned Orobashi instead of the Raiden Shogun.
 The island is surrounded by cliffs and waterfalls, and on it stands the Sangonomiya Shrine, which contains the entrance to the region of Enkanomiya.
 Enkanomiya lies deep beneath Inazuma and consists of a series of floating islands.
 The area contains numerous ruins of an ancient civilization.
 Due to the absence of sunlight, a unique ecosystem developed there, with vegetation displaying cool color tones.